- Sports and Recreation»

 Swimming in lakes, ponds, rivers, and swimming pools is known as fresh water swimming.
 Ocean water contains salt which makes our bodies feel lighter than our original weight.

 More energy will be needed to swim in fresh water because it does not contain salt.
-Using more energy will burn more calories resulting in weight loss or maintaining desired weight.
+Using more energy will burn more calories resulting in weight loss, toning, and increased muscle strength.
 This is one of many benefits of swimming.

 Science says that the human body is 75% water; therefore, we are similar to fresh water and would tend to sink to the bottom of the container unless we keep swimming or floating.
 The greater the salt content of water the more we float.
 The saltiest water on our planet is found in the Dead Sea.
 Everything floats in this body of water.